 The effect you’re going for is to exaggerate everything to absurd proportions.
 Creating some stress all over your body.
 Then, when you relax that stress you will fall somewhere in the middle of poor posture and rigid posture.

-Hopefully, somewhere with great body posture.
+Theoretically, somewhere with great body posture.

 Once you have the basics down, this is a neat trick that I’ve found relaxes me into a great position.
+Give it a try!

 Other Tips on Sitting: